deanmarchiori/dockerised-shiny/README.md

 # Dockerised Shiny

-Basic example of running shiny in Docker.
-It is assumed you have docker installed.
+Basic structure for running shiny in Docker as aminimal example.
+It is assumes you have docker installed.

 ## Structure